polterguy/polterguy.github.io/tutorials/crypto-lambda-http/index.md

 ## Importing public keys

 Magic allows for anyone to import their public keys into your key database by simply visiting your dashboard and clicking the _"Crypto"_ menu items.
-This typically looks like the following.
+Importing a public key does not require a user to be authenticated, allowing any random bypasser to import his or her key, but the key will not be enabled before explicitly enabled by a root user on the server where the key was imported.
+Importing a public key typically looks like the following.

 ![Importing a public cryptography key](https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/import-public-key.jpg)